 (Last Updated 8/16/2023) Description and review of Aioli Bodega Espanola, a Spanish restaurant located in the Midtown Sacramento Handle District.
 NEW: See “Aioli Bodega Espanola Revisited” below.

-A friend and I recently met midweek to have lunch at Aioli Bodega Espanola which is located at 18th and L Streets in the Midtown Sacramento Handle District.
-It had been a while since I had been to Aioli Bodega Espanola, and I was looking forward to catching up with my friend while enjoying lunch.
+A friend and I recently met midweek to have lunch at Aioli Bodega Espanola, located in the Midtown Handle District.
+It had been some time since I was last there, and I was looking forward to catching up with my friend while enjoying lunch.

 We arrived at 11:30 a.m. and we were immediately greeted and seated next to one of the large windows which let in the natural light.
 The restaurant is small and cozy, with a pleasant ambiance.
 We were the only patrons at that point in time.

-When the waiter found out that my friend had not dined there before he walked him through the menu – which is quite extensive.
+My friend had not dined there before, so our waiter walked him through the menu – which is quite extensive.
 His help was much appreciated as much of the menu is in Spanish.
 The service throughout the meal was top-notch.

 The creamy avocado soup was both a beautiful color and very tasty.
 The soup, made without cream, was topped with a drizzle of oil.